Frequently Asked Questions

 Printers are available throughout the library.

-- Color printing on Library2ndFloor-Color
+- Color printing on Library2ndFloor-Color (only direct print option)

 - Printer is located in the computer lab, across from the elevators